ndaeila/Daeila-Website/exampleSite/content/english/blog/post-2.md

 ---
 date: "2023-11-15"
-title: "Fixing the Nursing Shortage"
+title: "Oxygen - Fixing the Nursing Shortage"
 image: "images/blog/02.png"
 categories: ["Portfolio", "Technology", "Healthcare"]
 draft: false
 ---
 In the heart of the University of Washington's Annual DubHacks Hackathon, a seed of an idea took root, stemmed from a global issue in healthcare that hits my family close to home.
 My name is Nathan Daeila, and along with my colleague [Ben Price](URL "https://benprice.xyz"), we set out on a journey not just to develop an application but to create a meaningful solution to a critical problem facing our healthcare system: the nursing shortage.
 This narrative isn't about pitching an app; it's about sharing our journey, our challenges, our intentions, and everything else that went into making *Oxygen* a reality.

 #### Understanding the Magnitude of the Nursing Shortage